MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 - Contributions should be accurate, relevant, reliable, and reusable

-- Contributions should not contain confidential information that is NOT intended for broad distribution
+- Contributions shouldn't contain confidential information that is NOT intended for broad distribution

 ### Customize a topic page

-To accommodate different scenarios for how an organization may want to use Viva Topics, it’s possible to customize a topic page to include additional types of content – such as text, images, or links - beyond the standard properties of a topic.
+To accommodate different scenarios for how an organization may want to use Viva Topics, it’s possible to customize a topic page to include more types of content – such as text, images, or links - beyond the standard properties of a topic.
 [Web parts](https://support.microsoft.com/en-us/office/using-web-parts-on-sharepoint-pages-336e8e92-3e2d-4298-ae01-d404bbe751e0) can be used on a topic page to bring in these different types of content.

 The appropriate web parts to use on a topic page will be based on the scenarios identified for Viva Topics.
-The [Viva Topics scenario catalogue](https://aka.ms/TopicsScenarios) can be referenced for some ideas.
+The [Viva Topics scenario catalog](https://aka.ms/TopicsScenarios) can be referenced for some ideas.
 To help users think about different ways to make a topic page relevant to a scenario, consider sharing these sample scenarios and associated web parts that have been used on a topic page.
 These are just examples; users can choose what makes the most sense and be creative.

 ### Product based topic